karola022/Portfolio/README.md

 # Karolina Kowalczyk
 My name is Karolina and I am a beginner manual tester.
 I am looking for my first professional experience.
 I completed the "Software Tester" bootcamp at Future Collars.
-I am interested in the IT industry, especially testing and the profession of UX designer.
+In addition, I am interested in the IT industry, especially testing and the profession of UX designer.
 I am keen to learn more about the sector, gain experience as a manual tester and obtain knowledge of new technologies.
 I value cooperation and easily establish contacts.
-In addition, I graduated with a bachelor's degree in Asian Studies.
+What is more, I graduated with a bachelor's degree in Asian Studies.
 Asian countries are my passion, and it would be extremely absorbing for me to work in an international environment.